AmirrezaFarnamTaheri/MassConfigMerger/README.md

    starting with `vmess`, `vless`, `trojan`, `ss`, `ssr`, `hysteria`, `hysteria2`, `tuic`, `reality`, `naive`, `hy2` and `wireguard`.
+4. Dead sources are only removed after three consecutive failures.
+The `sources.txt` companion file `sources.fails.json` tracks these counts.
+Pass `--no-prune` to keep the list intact regardless of failures.
-4. Run the tool.
+5. Run the tool.
 The `--hours` option controls how many hours of channel history are scanned (default is 24).
 Use `--no-base64`, `--no-singbox` or `--no-clash` to skip optional outputs:
    ```bash